Best Running Shoes Fully Reviewed & Compared in 2020

 Surprise, another Nike model!
 We want to start off by saying these are pricey, definitely the priciest option on our list.
 So, look closely at all of the features they have to offer and make sure they will work for you before you invest in them.
 If you have the budget for these, however, they are definitely worth every penny.Read more

-These shoes are built for long-distance running, in fact, many marathoners love these shoes!
+These shoes are built for long-distance running, in fact, many marathoners love these sneakers!
 As far as support, they feature a secure fit as well as an internal heel that also securely holds your heel in place.
-They also have a plate that runs the full length of the shoe combined with foam, which allows for optimal responsiveness and energy return.
+They also have a plate that runs the full length of the sneaker combined with foam, which allows for optimal responsiveness and energy return.

-These lightweight running shoes also provide you with excellent breathability and ensure your feet stay cool and dry no matter how hot it is.
+These lightweight shoes for running also provide you with excellent breathability and ensure your feet stay cool and dry no matter how hot it is.
 This is because the upper part of this shoe was constructed with Flyknit material, which is really breathable!

 As far as durability, these are distance running shoes, so they are designed to last you for hundreds of miles.
 When we looked at actual user reviews we found they do hold up, however, you need to remember that these were not built for off-road running.